PSeON/kisi-technical-test/README.md

 This one is located in `client` folder.

 For this app I use Nuxt v3 in SSR mode (the most complicated mode, but giving a noticeable performance boost).
-Styles are written in SCSS language.
+Styles are scoped and written in SCSS language.

 I put some effort to make UX comfortable: